First detection of X-ray polarization from the long-period X-ray pulsar 4U 1954+319: Results

 \subsection{Phase-resolved polarimetric analysis}

 We performed a pulse phase-resolved polarimetric analysis by dividing the \ixpe 2--8~keV data into eight equal phase bins using the ephemeris $T_{0}=\mathrm{MJD(TDB)}~60963.927$ and $P_{\rm spin}=5.49\pm0.05$~h (derived from the \ixpe light curve; see Sect.~\ref{sec:timing}).
-For each phase interval, we calculated PA and PD as in the phase-averaged case using \textsc{xspec} and \texttt{ixpepolarization} (see Sect.~\ref{sec:avg}).
-The phase-resolved polarization results in the 2--8~keV band are summarized in Table~\ref{tab:phase_ixpepol} and Fig.~\ref{fig:phase_stack_rvm}.
-The data points for the normalized Stokes parameters $q$ and $u$ (Panels Fig.~\ref{fig:phase_stack_rvm}b and Fig.~\ref{fig:phase_stack_rvm}c) are derived solely from the model-independent \texttt{ixpepolarization} method.
+For the spectral-polarimetric analysis in each phase bin, we adopted the \textsc{xspec} model \texttt{const$\times$tbabs$\times$(po$\times$polconst)}, due to the narrow energy range of \ixpe.
+For each phase interval, we calculated PA and PD using \textsc{xspec} and \texttt{ixpepolarization} (see Sect.~\ref{sec:avg}).
+Table~\ref{tab:phase_ixpepol} and Fig.~\ref{fig:phase_stack_rvm} summarize the phase-resolved polarization results in the 2--8~keV band.
+We derived the data points for the normalized Stokes parameters $q$ and $u$ (Figs.~\ref{fig:phase_stack_rvm}b and \ref{fig:phase_stack_rvm}c) solely from the model-independent \texttt{ixpepolarization} method.

-According to the spectro-polarimetric analysis, the phase interval $\phi=0.250$--$0.375$ (bin~02) shows a PD exceeding its 3$\sigma$ detection threshold.
-In this interval, the PD reaches $10.3\pm3.1$\% at $\mathrm{PA}=73\degr\pm9\degr$ (3.4$\sigma$), which corresponds to the pulse-maximum.
-The phase dependence of the PA suggests a smooth rotation across the pulse by $\approx140\degr$, from a minimum of about $-62\degr$ (bin~06) to a maximum of about $82\degr$ (bin~00) (see also Fig.~\ref{fig:ixpe_protractor})
+The spectro-polarimetric analysis shows that the phase interval $\phi=0.250$--$0.375$ (bin~02) shows a PD exceeding its MDP$_{99}$ threshold.
+In this interval, the PD reaches $10.2_{-3.0}^{+3.1}$\% at $\mathrm{PA}=83\degr\pm9\degr$ (3.3$\sigma$), which corresponds to the pulse-maximum.
+The phase dependence of the PA suggests a smooth rotation across the pulse by $\approx150\degr$, from a minimum of about $-64\degr$ (bin~06) to a maximum of about $87\degr$ (bin~00; see also Fig.~\ref{fig:ixpe_protractor})

-Following the \ixpe statistical recommendations,\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/ixpe/analysis/IXPE_Stats-Advice.pdf}} we accounted for the use of multiple phase bins and combined the phase-resolved polarization measurements through $\chi^{2} = \sum_{j=1}^{J} \left( {\Pi_{j}}/{\sigma_{j}} \right)^{2}$, with $2J = 16$ degrees of freedom (their Eq.~8), in order to evaluate the overall detection significance across the entire dataset.
+Following the \ixpe statistical recommendations,\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/ixpe/analysis/IXPE_Stats-Advice.pdf}} we accounted for the use of multiple phase bins and combined the phase-resolved polarization measurements through $\chi^{2} = \sum_{j=1}^{J} \left( {\Pi_{j}}/{\sigma_{j}} \right)^{2}$, with $2J = 16$ degrees of freedom (their Eq.~8), to evaluate the overall detection significance across the entire dataset.
 This yields a global probability for the null hypothesis of $p_{\mathrm{glob}} \simeq 4 \times 10^{-4}$, corresponding to a significant detection at 3.3$\sigma$ (following the convention outlined in Sect.~3.4 of the recommendations).